Logo

 Creating alternative options is what we’re building towards with Groundwork.

 The first part of my career looked very different than it does now.
-I used to be an operator in VC-backed companies - jumping between product, finance, and GTM.
-The constant was throwing as many hours at work as possible, which was a choice I could make without caregiving responsibilities.
+I used to be an operator at VC-backed companies - jumping between product, finance, and GTM.
+The norm was throwing as many hours at work as possible, which was a choice I could make without caregiving responsibilities.

 When Suzanne and I met through her research, I’d taken a step back from full-time roles.
 Over the last couple years, I’ve learned how to keep working with great startups, but in a more flexible way that also works for our family - fractional COO, CEO advisory, interim CFO and more.

 It's not lost on me that caregiving burdens disproportionately land on the shoulders of new moms over new dads, and on daughters over sons.
-While we think about new moms most at Groundwork, there's an important opportunity to make sure anyone can explore this kind of career transition - both because it may be right for them personally, and so it opens up options for the rest of their families.
+While our team thinks about new moms most at Groundwork, there's an important opportunity to make sure anyone can explore this kind of career transition - both because it may be right for them personally, and because it can open up options for the rest of their families.